William Hotham (Royal Navy officer, born 1772): Family and early life

 Hotham was born into a military family on 12 February 1772, with strong connections to the nobility.
 He was the second son of General George Hotham, and his wife Diana, the youngest daughter of baronet Sir Warton Pennyman-Warton.
-His uncle was Admiral Lord Hotham, while his first cousin, Henry Hotham, became a vice-admiral.
+His uncle was Admiral of the White Lord Hotham, while his first cousin, Henry Hotham, became a vice-admiral.
 He was educated at Westminster School, with his name being entered on the books of the yacht HMY William & Mary on 21 December 1779.
 He later attended the Royal Naval Academy, and by January 1786 was aboard the 50-gun as a captain's servant and ordinary seaman.
 Grampuss commander, Captain Edward Thompson, was commodore in charge on the African coasts, and Hotham went out to the Guinea coast with him.
 Hotham was back in Portsmouth by the middle of the year, where he transferred to the 64-gun on 17 June 1786, joining her as an able seaman.
 His service on Ardent was short-lived, on 20 September he joined the 32-gun as a midshipman, serving under Captain John Holloway, and went out to the Leeward Islands.